Finbility Payment

 order_idYesMerchant order number, unique per payment attempt.

-payment_methodYesPayment method code, for example EECPB_3D.
+payment_methodYesPayment method code, for example FINBI.

 amountYesTransaction amount with two decimals.